LoteAsonKing/Short-term-shock-long-lasting-payment/README.md

 - The database is raw and initial.
 Further processing is necessary for analysis.

 - Please email me (ywang2556 at wisc dot edu) if you have any question about the processing flow in my paper in progress.

+- Also, email me if some more specific database you need, considering the maximum size 25Mb is limited for uploaded documents in github.